Remembering the Gulf Oil Spill Response

 Rescuing Birds During the Gulf Oil Spill

-When the BP Deepwater Horizon well blew out, International Bird Rescue’s team of bird rescue specialists immediately responded with an all-hands-on-deck effort to rescue oiled seabirds and stop the loss of life.
+When the BP Deepwater Horizon well blew out on April 20, 2010, International Bird Rescue’s team of bird rescue specialists immediately responded with an all-hands-on-deck effort to rescue oiled seabirds and stop the loss of life.
 International Bird Rescue teamed up with Tri-State Bird Rescue, the lead oiled wildlife organization on the ground, to initiate bird rescue efforts on the water and help staff rehabilitation centers in Louisiana, Alabama, Mississippi and Florida.

 This massive oil spill tested the nerves and stamina of our team, as we saw more than 200 million gallons of oil leaked into gulf waters, and over 8,000 birds captured and collected.
 The oil-stained beaches, marshland and inlets ran from Louisiana to Florida.
 At its busiest moment, Bird Rescue had approximately 88 trained wildlife responders working on this spill.
 The leaking rig was finally capped on July 15—about 11 weeks after the blowout.
 See also: Deepwater Horizon Gulf Oil Spill detailed wildlife reports